 Hydration and Salt Balance on Keto

 When you're running on ketones, your body sheds more water than when carbs are in the mix.
 This is why proper hydration becomes non-negotiable on a keto diet.
-But it's not just about chugging water; it's also about keeping salt in check.
+But it's not just about chugging water; it's also about keeping salt levels balanced.

 The Dehydration Paradox

-You might think drinking plenty of water would solve all dehydration woes, right?
-Not quite.
-As your body adapts to keto, it doesn't hold onto as much water or sodium as before.
+You might think drinking plenty of water would solve all dehydration issues.
+But as your body adapts to keto, it doesn't hold onto as much water or sodium as before.
 The result?

-You feel thirsty often, even though you may be sipping H2O throughout the day.
+You feel thirsty often, even though you may be sipping water throughout the day.

-To combat this paradox, adding some salt to your meals can help retain the fluid balance needed for optimal function—a sprinkle here and there goes a long way.
+To combat this paradox, adding some salt to your meals can help retain the fluid balance needed for optimal function.

 The Risks of Overhydration Without Adequate Salt

-It seems counterintuitive, but hear me out: overhydrating without upping salt intake could dilute the little sodium in your system.
+It seems counterintuitive, but overhydrating without upping salt intake could dilute the little sodium in your system.

 We've seen cases where folks aim high with their hydration goals yet miss the mark by sidelining salt—this only deepens fatigue rather than quenching thirst effectively.

-A pinch of pink Himalayan or sea salt can give flavor and function to that glass of lemon-infused keto-friendly H2O.
+A pinch of pink Himalayan or sea salt can give flavor and function to that glass of lemon-infused, keto-friendly water.

 Recognizing Symptoms of Low Sodium Intake

-Suppose you're feeling more like a sloth than a sprinter while on keto; your salt shaker might be to blame.
-Low sodium levels can leave you feeling weaker than one-ply toilet paper.
+Suppose you're feeling slow while on keto; your salt shaker might be to blame.
+Low sodium levels can leave you feeling weak.

-When your body runs on ketones instead of carbs, it sheds water—and with it, sodium—like an overzealous dog shedding fur in the summer.
+When your body runs on ketones instead of carbs, it sheds water—and, with it, sodium.

 From Weakness to Insulin Resistance

-The signs of low sodium aren't always as apparent as forgetting where you put your keys (again).
+The signs of low sodium aren't always apparent.
 They sneak up on you.
-One minute, you’re fine; the next, headaches are crashing through your brain like cymbals, and weakness washes over you like a wave at high tide.
+One minute, you’re fine; the next, headaches are crashing through your brain, and weakness washes over you.

-But that's not all; even insulin-resistant people may want to join this unwelcome party because glucose uptake can get lazier than teenagers during summer break when there's insufficient salt.
+Even insulin-resistant people may want to join this unwelcome party because their glucose uptake can be poor when there's insufficient salt.

-And let's talk about restlessness—that jittery feeling could have everything to do with insufficient sodium rather than too many cups of Joe.
+And let's talk about restlessness—that jittery feeling could have everything to do with insufficient sodium.

 Elevated Cortisol and Adrenaline Impacting Sleep